Gatsbys American Dream: Self-titled album and hiatus

-Reunion
+First Reunion

 In September 2010, at Forgive Durden's "Return to Wonderland" show at El Corazon in Seattle, which included Places and Numbers (Bobby Darling with all members except Newsham as a backing band), and Princess Dinosaur (Nic Newsham).
 The show concluded with all of the members of Gatsbys American Dream going on stage after Places and Numbers and playing "Theatre" off of Volcano.

 On October 5, 2010, entirely through newly created Facebook/Twitter accounts, the band announced they were officially reuniting.
 They also hinted towards the album they began recording by uploading pictures and mentioning Casey Bates' studio.
 The band also asked fans to contact their booking agent and request cities for a future tour.
 Gatsby noted that side projects Kay Kay and His Weathered Underground and Wild Orchid Children in particular would not be affected by the reunion.

 In January 2011 the band worked with the Overdue Collection Agency, a record label dedicated to remastering vinyl records and sending the profits to a charity of the band's choice.
 They re-released their first two albums, Why We Fight and Ribbons & Sugar on vinyl, with the label, with the goal of raising $5,500 for water.org.
 They exceeded their goal well before the due date and planned to release their first EP, In the Land of Lost Monsters, later.

 On March 4, 2011, the band unveiled new material, with a song titled "Modern Man" on their new official website.
 In order to hear it, fans have to play a game similar to Angry Birds.
 On March 11, a second song, initially named "Born Dead", was to be streamed, but it was delayed and renamed "Untitled" after the 2011 Yunnan earthquake.
 The song was released a few days after the event, under the name "Untitled".
 From this point the band went inactive, with no official statements or releases for over two years.
 On March 12, 2013, Nic Newsham announced via Twitter that the planned reunion album was still incomplete, and would probably never be released.
+The band, however, released Modern Man and Untitled on vinyl in 2020.

+Second Reunion

+On January 24 2023, the band announced that they were re-uniting as a four piece and would again start playing live shows.

+The band released new music, a three-song EP named Chyron, in October 2025.